MetaSolutionsAB/rowstore/README.md

 mvn -Dmaven.test.skip=true install
 ```

-Successfully built, the WAR-file can be deployed as webapp in e.g. Tomcat, or run standalone:
+Successfully built, the WAR-file can be deployed as webapp in e.g. Tomcat, or be run standalone:

 ```
 chmod +x standalone/target/dist/bin/ldc